 List Realistic Goals

 So, you want to work on enhancing your outdoor living space and would like it to look like an oasis or retreat from a travel magazine.
 The question is, can you really make this happen?
 Given the amount of space you have, your finances, and lifestyle, do you have the time, money, and resources to build a deck, install outdoor BBQ Islands, and a nice sized pool?
 Or, would it be best for you to consider smaller, alternative projects like power-washing your patio, buying a new grill, and re-purposing your patio furniture to give your backyard newer look?
-Sometimes your desires and imagination can get the best of you during the planning stages of a home improvement project, but it’s important to set realistic goals if you ever want to see results.
+Sometimes your desires and imagination can get the best of you during the planning stages of a home improvement project, but it’s important to set realistic smart goals if you ever want to see results.

 Create a Budget